MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVVMSetting.md

 ### -Enabled
 Determines whether or not the Hyper-V firewall is active and enforced.

+This setting applies the configuration to all profiles.
+For configuring at a per-profile granularity, use the `Set-NetFirewallHyperVProfile` cmdlet.

 The acceptable values for this parameter are: False, True, or NotConfigured.

 - True: Enables Windows Hyper-V firewall.
 - False: Disables Windows Hyper-V firewall.